-I have been lucky enough to participate in librarianship across the globe and the United States, having also worked in the United Arab Emirates (UAE), Wisconsin, and Texas (see my résumé page).
-I practically grew up in libraries, and I have several years experience in academic and public libraries and teaching information literacy.
+I have been lucky to participate in librarianship across the globe and the United States, having also worked in the United Arab Emirates (UAE), Wisconsin, Texas, and Oregon.
+I practically grew up in libraries, and I have many years experience in academic and public libraries and teaching information literacy.
 I earned a master’s degree in library science from the University of North Texas and a bachelor’s in English from West Texas A&M University.
-My professional interests include information literacy, intellectual freedom, international relations, and mentoring and training new librarians.
+My professional interests include information literacy, open educational resources, intellectual freedom, and librarians in pop culture.

 While working at the University of Wisconsin-Platteville, I participated in the inaugural WeLead program, a program for mentoring leaders in the library field.
 Through the support of WeLead, I became active in the Intellectual Freedom Round Table (IFRT) of the Wisconsin Library Association (WLA).
-I was lucky enough to meet the smart, generous, and incomparable Judith Krug (1940-2009) at the WLA Annual Conference in 2007, which led to my internship on the national Intellectual Freedom Committee and active involvement in the American Library Association (ALA).
+I was privileged to meet the smart, generous, and incomparable Judith Krug (1940-2009) at the WLA Annual Conference in 2007, which led to my internship on the national Intellectual Freedom Committee and active involvement in the American Library Association (ALA).